-b1k: PUBLIC RECORD
+'''

+blk: Public record

+[

-a: INTEGER,
+a: Integer,

-b: PRIVATE INTEGER ← 1234,
+b: private integer ← 1234,

-c, d: BOOLEAN, '''
+c, d: boolean,

+e: private boolean

+]:

+'''

 A non-privileged module could only access components a, c, and d in this case, and then only using qualified references such as blk.a.
 Within a non-privileged module, extractors and constructors cannot be employed for a record type with any PRIVATE components.